RJDennis/TensorTrainTools.jl/README.md

 ## Integration

 Once a discrete tensor train or a functional tensor train has been created, many other operations become extremely fast.
 One such operation is numerical integration.
-Each core is a tensor train is associated with a single variable, which means that integrating a tensor train simply involves the application of univariate quadrature rules followed by matrix multiplication.
+Each core in a tensor train is associated with a single variable, which means that integrating a tensor train simply involves the application of univariate quadrature rules followed by matrix multiplication.

 Suppose you have created a tensor train using the Gauss-Legendre points, then this tensor train can be integrated over all dimensions:
 ```julia